3 commands you can send to Google Now from the Web

 Screenshot by Nicole Cozma/CNET

-For all of these, you can just type the command into Google, or you can type out all of the details with it.
-For example: "set a reminder to pay car insurance on June 1" will produce the above image.
+can type out all of the details with it.
+For example: "set a reminder to

 How do you use these commands?
 Share your experience in the comments.